 Chlamydia is an easy infection to treat, and can be completely cured if the necessary medication is taken correctly.

 Because chlamydia is a bacterial infection, it can be treated with antibiotics.
-The two antibiotics usually administered for chlamydia are azithromycin (which is usually taken in one dose) and doxycycline (which is usually taken over the course of a week).
+An antibiotic tablet called doxycycline is the recommended treatment for uncomplicated chlamydia (which is usually taken over the course of a week).